clux/facemaulers/north/boreal-valley.md

 Death Knight with modified Hellfire Orb (radiant/necrotic damage instead).
 Immune to all damage.
 Due to crystals in the room.
 Can be stunned or held though.
-Maybe he can speak like Aetera in Divinity2. https://www.youtube.com/watch?v=uu-nS9_wC6M
+TODO: Maybe he can speak like Aetera in Divinity2. https://www.youtube.com/watch?v=uu-nS9_wC6M

 Weapon;
 - Maul +3.
+Attuned.
+Crits on 19 or 20.
+On Crit: Judgement: AOE Stun for one round 30 feet.
-Condemn on Crit.
+- Akkhan's Helmet: Condemn on Crit.
+Once per day.
 - Heaven's Fury (+3 Radiant shotgun (2d8), 5 attacks per hour), hits in 3 arcs, 60 deg differentiated.
+No disadvantage when used in close range, can hit same target more than once.
+Attuned.
+Crits on 19 o 20.
+On Crit: Blinded stagger: enemies hit have disadvantage on attacks next round.
 [[sunset-warriors]]

 While he is a Brute/Infantry